Why shoes in fairy tales are a mark of status

 Zezolla loses her shoe while fleeing the King, who then delivers a long, impassioned speech about the shoe as he embraces it.
 It is an erotic gesture.

-Madame D'Aulnoy, the author who gave us the term "fairy tale", presents a quick-witted Cinderella -- "Finette Cendron" (1697).
+Madame D'Aulnoy, the author who gave us the term "fairy tale," presents a quick-witted Cinderella -- "Finette Cendron" (1697).
 After going to the ball, she loses her slipper walking home in the dark.
 It is a red velvet mule, embroidered with pearls, the height of fashion in Louis XIV's court.
 The following day, the Prince discovers it while hunting in the forest.

 D'Aulnoy's prince frankly has a shoe fetish.
 He sleeps with it under his pillow.
 He caresses it.
 He languishes with love for the mule.
 He drives his parents and physicians to their wits' ends.
 Presumably, he marries Finette to obtain the other slipper.
 For d'Aulnoy, it is not the woman who has a mad passion for shoes, but the Prince.